All Episodes

 In between his policies and de Blasio's policies, this state and this city are falling apart.

-It's really it's pathetic.
+It's really, it's pathetic.

-It's sad to see as someone that grew up here, and I'm sure you feel the same way.
+It's sad to see someone that grew up here, and I'm sure you feel the same way.

 Yeah.

-Alinda, I think five is like the perfect age for a kid in Christmas.
+Linda, I think five is like the perfect age for a kid in Christmas.

-So is that about right?
+And is that about right?

-We at like the five, six, seven, eight.
+We at like the five, six, seven.

 Oh, he's loving it, man.